IMSA Formula Atlantic Championship Race

 - March 75B (Joe Shepherd): Joe Shepherd (Indianapolis, IN) raced a #7 or #97 March 75B in SCCA National, Players Canadian and IMSA series races in 1976.
 He advertised the car in October 1976, noting that it had only raced three times in 1976.
 This car was unusual for a March 75B as a Tom Schultz photograph taken at the Road America June Sprints shows that it did not have a standard 75B left-hand radiator.
 Also at the back of the car, it can be seen to have its oil tank behind the gearbox, as on a 73B, this having been moved to the side of the gearbox on the 74B.
 That would suggest it was a 73B updated to side-radiator 75B form, and the obvious contender for this would be Price Cobb's March 73B/74B/75B, last seen at the end of 1975.
 Nothing more known.

 - March 75B (Thomas Sokoly): For 1976, Thomas and Theodore Sokoly acquired a March 75B from Doug Shierson Racing.
 The car was blue when they first acquired it, and they were told that it had been raced by a Canadian hire driver at Trois-Rivières, who had damaged the engine during practice.
 This would seem to be a reference to Marcel Talbot, as he was the only Canadian to drive for DSR at that race, and he failed to start the race.
 With Tom Sokoly (Mayville, WI) driving, and brother Ted as chief mechanic, they raced the March 75B in Formula Atlantic in 1976, including one IMSA round, two Players rounds, plus SCCA Nationals.
 Tom did not score any points in Central Division in 1976, but scored three points in 1977.
 For 1978, the car was sold to Frank Scott (Racine, WI), a local Assistant District Attorney.
 He scored only three points in CenDiv FB in 1978, and took part in the Labatts Championship Series race at Road America in July 1978.
+Advertised by Scott in March 1979 as a 75B/77B with a choice of BDD and BDN engines.
 Subsequent history unknown.

 - March 76B [8?]
 (Dale Lang): Doug Shierson Racing ran a red March 76B for Dale Lang (Wilton, CT) in 1976.
 The only red 76B in March build records was 76B-8, suggesting this was Lang's car.
 Lang retained this car for 1977 and then sold it to Ralph Manaker (Erieville, NY) who raced it in 1978.
 Advertised by Manaker as a 76-77B in October 1978.